 Motif Investing: Like Betterment, Motif Investing is changing the investment landscape.
 Instead of investing in a few stocks, you can build your own “motif” which is a basket of stocks and trade all of them at once for the same price it costs to trade one stock anywhere else.
 If you don’t feel like building your own motif, you can choose one that is already made.
 To learn more, check out my full review.
 If you like what you see, signing up will get you $150!

 Trade King: I know that not everyone is a fan of buy and hold investing.
 While 100% of my investing for the long-term is based on a buy and hold plan, I too have a “play” account that I trade in.
 For this, one option is Trade King.
 They have super low commissions on stock trades and on options as well.
 You can read my full review of all Trade King offers here.
 Right now, you can get $100 in free trade commissions when you open an account.

 Capital One Investing: This previously was Sharebuilder, but Capital One bought the business and changed the name in 2015.
 I used this service for many years when I was investing small amounts of money since you can set up automatic investments and trade some mutual funds for free.
 They also reinvest dividends for free.
+They are a great option for those just starting out.
 You can read my full review of their service or sign up and start investing quickly.

 Scottrade: Whether you are looking for a place for long-term, buy and hold investing or a place for a play account, Scottrade has you covered.
 Thousands of no fee mutual funds, hundreds of no fee ETFs and only $7 for stock trades.
 To learn more about Scottrade, check out my review.
 If you up sign now, you can start investing in less than 10 minutes.
 As a bonus, if you are transferring an account to Scottrade, you can get $100 in transfer fees waived that your other advisor will most likely charge you.